 Besides basic information, SocialBearing also offers unique functionality such as word cloud, hashtag cloud, top domains shared, and a host of other analytical data.
 Most of this is available for free within the 7-day timeframe.
 However, if you’re willing to pay for a subscription, you can get historical data all the way back to 2006.
 Depending on your brand and its goals, this is very valuable.

 It almost goes without saying that part of how to find my top Tweets is tracking hashtags.
 After all, hashtags are one of the most important ways that people find Tweets on the subjects that they care about.
 Choosing the right Tweets helps the right people find you, but it also helps you find the right people.
 For instance, hashtag tarcking is one of the most powerful analytics tools on Twitter.
 You might even find a great influencer!
 With that in mind, let’s look at TrackMyHashtag.

 This AI-based tool tracks hashtags, and even looks at potential influencers.
 It looks promising in the functionality for the paid account, but the free version only allows you to access data from the last 100 tweets of an account.
 Nonetheless, if you want to take a peek at how a hashtag is doing, they’ll let you do it for free.
 Historical data is available for premium customers, and all paid accounts get information on their competition.

 Leverage Your Top Tweets

 Keeping track of your top Tweets is common sense, once you realize the value of doing so.
 But in order to do this, you’ll need to know how to find my top Tweets.
 Tracking is easy with Twitter analytics, but you can also use some outside tools to help you.
 Especially combined with your other social listening and analytics software, you can get a lot of valuable insights.

-Hero photo by Jeremy Zero on Unsplash
+Hero photo by Jeremy Bezanger on Unsplash